Raid at Cabanatuan: POW camp

 The Japanese permitted the POWs to build septic systems and irrigation ditches throughout the prisoner side of the camp.
 An onsite commissary was available to sell items such as bananas, eggs, coffee, notebooks, and cigarettes.
 Recreational activities allowed for baseball, horseshoes, and ping pong matches.
 In addition, a 3,000-book library was allowed (much of which was provided by the Red Cross), and films were shown occasionally.
-A bulldog was kept by the prisoners, and served as a mascot for the camp.
+A bulldog was kept by the prisoners of war, and served as a mascot for the camp.
 Each year around Christmas, the Japanese guards gave permission for the Red Cross to donate a small box to each of the prisoners, containing items such as corned beef, instant coffee, and tobacco.
 Prisoners were also able to send postcards to relatives, although they were censored by the guards.

 As American forces continued to approach Luzon, the Japanese Imperial General Headquarters ordered that all able-bodied POWs be transported to Japan.
 From the Cabanatuan camp, over 1,600 soldiers were removed in October 1944, leaving over 500 sick, weak, or disabled POWs.
 On January 6, 1945, all of the guards withdrew from the Cabanatuan camp, leaving the POWs alone.
-The guards had previously told prisoner leaders that they should not attempt to escape, or else they would be killed.
-When the guards left, the prisoners heeded the threat, fearing that the Japanese were waiting near the camp and would use the attempted escape as an excuse to execute them all.
+The guards had previously told prisoner of war leaders that they should not attempt to escape, or else they would be killed.
+When the guards left, the prisoners of war heeded the threat, fearing that the Japanese were waiting near the camp and would use the attempted escape as an excuse to execute them all.
 Instead, the prisoners went to the guards' side of the camp and ransacked the Japanese buildings for supplies and large amounts of food.
-Prisoners were alone for a couple of weeks, except when retreating Japanese forces would periodically stay in the camp.
+Prisoners of war were alone for a couple of weeks, except when retreating Japanese forces would periodically stay in the camp.
 The soldiers mainly ignored the POWs, except to ask for food.
-Although aware of the potential consequences, the prisoners sent a small group outside the prison's gates to bring in two carabaos to slaughter.
+Although aware of the potential consequences, the prisoners of war sent a small group outside the prison's gates to bring in two carabaos to slaughter.
 The meat from the animals, along with the food secured from the Japanese side of the camp, helped many of the POWs to regain their strength, weight, and stamina.
-In mid-January, a large group of Japanese troops entered the camp and returned the prisoners to their side of the camp.
-The prisoners, fueled by rumors, speculated that they would soon be executed by the Japanese.
+In mid-January, a large group of Japanese troops entered the camp and returned the prisoners of war to their side of the camp.
+The prisoners of war, fueled by rumors, speculated that they would soon be executed by the Japanese.